 As noted in subsections D and E of this section, order 889 was issued on September 25, 2023, the MDNS was published on April 7, 2025, and the Revised MDNS was published on June 16, 2025.
 After publication of the MDNS the Project met both legal requirements (consistency with local zoning and no significant environmental impacts, as specified in RCW 80.50.075) for the Council to grant the Applicant's request for expedited processing.
 A public comment period on the draft order on expedited processing was open from April 29 through May 2, 2025.
-On May 5, 2025, a special meeting11 was held in person and virtually at the Goldendale Grange Hall in Klickitat County.
-After considering comments received, the Council voted to grant expedited processing and issued Order 899.
+On May 5, 2025, after considering comments received, the Council voted to grant expedited processing and issued Order 899.